upendra-io/covid-map/README.md

 # covid-map

-A Mapping app with leaflet and NovelCOVID API.
+Covid19 tracker with leaflet and NovelCovid API